 While Louise admits there have been a few learning experiences now and then, she says she can't imagine anywhere else that offers the quality of life she and Barry have found in Panama.

 Everything you might want is here, she says.
 “And our cost of living… We have no debts.
 Our house, car, and furniture are all paid for.
 Our electricity is rarely over $150 a month, for cable, water, and garbage pickup we pay about $85.
 Food expenses…$650…entertainment is about $100.
 We have some miscellaneous costs of $250 a month, which includes cars, house stuff and healthcare costs, and $250 a month for our gardener and cleaning lady.”

 She thinks about it for a moment.
 “Panama really is fabulous.
 Now that all the work on the house is done, Barry likes to say that life in Panama is like being on a never-ending summer vacation.”

 How can you find your own Panama Paradise as Barry and Louise have done?

 I'm Jackie Flynn, publisher of International Living.

-Panama’s Pensionado Program is the most generous and appealing program of special benefits you’ll find anywhere in the world today.
+Panama's Pensionado Program is the most generous and appealing program of special retirement benefits you'll find anywhere in the world today.

 And no matter which attractive resident visa you choose when you move to Panama, you can qualify for Pensionado Program discounts.